 - Goods handed over to the shipping line.

-Here, a merchandiser must make a meeting with production manager for shipping date planning, Enquiry on price (Sometimes target price given by the buyer), enquiry on shipping date (Sometimes target shipping date giving by the buyer).
+Here, a merchandiser must make a meeting with the production manager for shipping date planning, Enquiry on price (Sometimes target price given by the buyer), inquiry on shipping date (Sometimes target shipping date giving by the buyer).

 2. Approval of order from the buyer:

-In this process, a merchandiser has to take approval of order as per the costing given by him/her, also make time and action (T/A) plan containing the details of the action be taken according to fixed shipping date, in order to execute the shipping date committed with the buyer.
+In this process, a merchandiser has to take the approval of order as per the costing given by him/her, also make time and action (T/A) plan containing the details of the action be taken according to the fixed shipping date, to execute the shipping date committed with the buyer.

 3. Buyer bank given master L/C to the Buying house:

-Master L/C is the contract, given to bank, which covers the total value of an export order.
-Commercial department of buying house deals with the follow up of L/C matter.
+Master L/C is the contract, given to the bank, which covers the total value of an export order.
+The commercial department of buying house deals with the follow-up of L/C matter.

 4. Back to back (B/B) L/C is given to the suppliers:

-Here, commercial department of buying house deals with the open up of B/B, L/C and merchandiser deals with the follow up of materials on time.
+Here, the commercial department of buying houses deals with the open up of B/B, L/C, and merchandiser deal with the follow up of materials on time.

 5. Fit sample sent to the buyer for the fit approval:

-In this process, merchandiser has to co-ordinate with sample section for making fit sample.
+In this process, the merchandiser has to co-ordinate with the sample section for making a fit sample.
 After receiving it from the sample section, it should be sent to the buyer for the approval of fit and measurement.

 6. Pre-production (P.P) sample submitted to the buyer:

-Here, pre-production (P.P) sample should make from production line by using original fabric and accessories and submitted to the buyer for P.P approval.
+Here, a pre-production (P.P) sample should make from the production line by using the original fabric and accessories and submitted to the buyer for P.P approval.

-7. Fabrics and accessories should be in-housed according to T/A plan:
+7. Fabrics and accessories should be in-housed according to the T/A plan:

-In this process, a merchandiser has to monitor inventory department strongly so that there’s no problem can create during in-housing right quality and right quantity of fabrics and accessories in timely.
-If there’s any wrong then merchandisers have to take correct decision to solve it.
+In this process, a merchandiser has to monitor the inventory department strongly so that there’s no problem can create during in-housing right quality and the right quantity of fabrics and accessories in a timely.
+If there’s any wrong then merchandisers have to take the correct decision to solve it.

-8. Pilot production should be started according to T/A plan:
+8. Pilot production should be started according to the T/A plan:

 Pilot production means initial production, consists of 100 to 200pcs.
-Here, production manager and quality team should check very carefully the every style garments according to the buyers specification.
+Here, the production manager and the quality team should check very carefully every style of clothing according to the buyer’s specification.

 9. Online inspection by the buyers Q.C:

-10. Bulk production should be start according to T/A plan:
+10. Bulk production should be started according to the T/A plan:

-In this process, bulk production should be start and complete it according to time and action plan.
+In this process, bulk production should be started and complete according to time and action plan.
 Here, buyer’s QC, monitor on the production line.
-So, production manager should take extra care to make the garments correctly by maintaining buyer’s specification.
+So, the production manager should take extra care to make the garments correctly by maintaining the buyer’s specifications.

 11. Commercial department prepares the shipping documents:

-In the mean time, commercial department should prepare the necessary shipping documents such as booking vessels by contacting with shipping line (in case of sea shipment).
+In the meantime, the commercial department should prepare the necessary shipping documents such as booking vessels by contacting with shipping line (in case of sea shipment).

 12. Final inspection according to T/A plan:

-In final inspection, buyer’s Q.C has done random inspection before shipping date.
-If buyer’s Q, C confirmed the right quality certification then only can ship out the goods.
+In the final inspection, the buyer’s Q.C has done a random inspection before the shipping date.
+If the buyer’s Q, C confirmed the right quality certification then only can ship out the goods.

-Goods should send to the sea port or air port according to buyer’s specification.
+Goods should send to the seaport or airport according to the buyer’s specification.

 14. Goods handed over to the shipping line:

-Goods handed over to the shipping line (in case of sea freight) is a very important process, if it’s not possible to handed over the goods to the shipping line in right time according to the master L/C then the buyer can cancel the goods or ask for air freight.
-So, goods should be handed over in timely.
+Goods handed over to the shipping line (in case of sea freight) is a very important process, if it’s not possible to hand over the goods to the shipping line at right time according to the master L/C then the buyer can cancel the goods or ask for air freight.
+So, goods should be handed over in a timely.

 Latest posts by Mayedul Islam (see all)